 Just like humans, dogs have preferences too.
 Sometimes a dog might not drink water because it does not like the bowl.
 To overcome this aspect, specialists recommend having several kinds of water bowls, such as glass, ceramic, stainless steel, and plastic.

 You must change the bowls gradually to avoid creating monotony.
 This gradual shift keeps the dog enthusiastic and encourages it to drink more water.
 Dog owners should also consider changing the size of the water bowl gradually.
 It is also important not to change the bowl too quickly in order to give the dog time to enjoy each bowl.

 6. Use Water Fountains

 Specialists encourage dog owners to switch from water bowls to water fountains.
 The advantage of using water fountains is that they keep the water fresh through aeration.
 Water that has remained stagnant in a bowl for long tastes bad and produces a foul smell.
-Dogs will not drink this water and will prefer freshwater.
-Therefore by keeping water fresh, fountains entice dogs to drink it.
+Dogs will not drink this water and will prefer fresh water.
+Therefore, by keeping water fresh, fountains entice dogs to drink it.

 Additionally, water fountains are exciting to dogs.
 As the water moves out and down, it captures the dog’s attention and attracts it to come and drink.

-7. Exchange Water Regularly and Keep it Cool
+7. Exchange Water Regularly and Keep It Cool

 When water stays too long in a bowl, it becomes warm and foul.
 Due to the bad taste and foul smell, dogs might get discouraged from drinking the water.
-Therefore water must be exchanged regularly to keep it fresh.
+So, water must be exchanged regularly to keep it fresh.